Elena Rybakina career statistics

 This is a list of the main career statistics of professional Kazakhstani tennis player Elena Rybakina.
-She has won four WTA singles titles, and finished runner-up in eight more finals.
+She has won eleven career singles titles, and finished runner-up in eleven more finals.
 She achieved her biggest result at the 2022 Wimbledon Championships, where she won the women's singles trophy, becoming the first Kazakhstani player to win a Grand Slam tournament.
-She has twelve top–10 wins, including victories over the current and former No. 1 players Iga Świątek, Simona Halep, Karolína Plíšková, Garbiñe Muguruza, and Serena Williams.
-She entered the top 20 for the first time in February 2020, and on 20 March 2023, she achieved her highest ranking of world No. 7.
+She has thirty-one top-10 wins, including victories over the current and former No. 1 players Aryna Sabalenka, Iga Świątek, Simona Halep, Karolína Plíšková, Garbiñe Muguruza, and Serena Williams.
+Rybakina entered the top 20 for the first time in February 2020, and on 12 June 2023, she achieved a career-high ranking of world No. 3.

 Performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.
+Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup (Fed Cup), Hopman Cup, United Cup and Olympic Games are included in win–loss records.

 Singles

-Current through the 2023 Indian Wells Open.
+Current through the 2025 WTA Finals.

 Doubles

-Current after the 2023 Australian Open.
+Current through the 2023 US Open.